Sticky space

 Why School Fundraising Success Depends on the Principal

-How to get your principal involved and raise more money
+How to get your principal involved and raise more money.

-Since they’re probably the most influential person in the school, it's obvious that obtaining their support for your fundraiser can make a big difference.
+Since they're probably the most influential person in the school, it's evident that obtaining their support for your fundraiser can make a big difference.
 Instead of just asking them to approve your sale as most sponsors do, why not go a step further and get them directly engaged?
-Your sale can really benefit from their involvement.
+Your sale can benefit from their involvement.
 You may be curious about how to leverage this opportunity.

 1. Win Principal Support